chipsalliance/chisel/docs/src/cookbooks/naming.md

 `_GEN` signals are usually generated from the FIRRTL compiler, rather than the Chisel library.
 We are working on renaming these signals with more context-dependent names, but it is a work in progress.
 Thanks for caring!

-### My module names are super unstable - I change one thing and Module_1 becomes Module_42.
-Help!
+### How do I make my modules have more stable names instead of 'Module_1' and 'Module_42'?

 This is an example of the module instability problem, which results from several modules all sharing the exact same name.
 To fix this, you must add more specificity to your `Module`'s name to avoid these name collisions.